-The active ingredients of AspectTM herbicide work like a growth regulator found only in plants.
-It enters treated vegetation through leaves, and uses the plant's own transportation system to move into the roots.
+The active ingredient in Garlon XRT and Garlon RTU works like a growth regulator found only in plants.
+It enters treated vegetation through leaves, stems and bark and uses the plant's own transportation system to move into the roots and leaves.
 It induces rapid growth, which disrupts food production and causes the plant to be controlled due to lack of nutrients.
 Applicators can selectively target the species of concern and leave the desirable species to continue growing.